dev-wd/dev-wd.github.io/_swift/2019-12-02-escaping-closure.md

 ---

-When I am using HTTP connection for login system , I should catch the end point of getting data.
+When I use HTTP connection for login system , I should catch the end point of getting data.

-As you know, HTTP connection is done asychronously, I cannot use return value for this case.
+As you know, when HTTP connection is done asychronously, you should not use return value for this case.

-I have used Future function in Flutter, but I spent some time to find what is same role in swift.
+I have used Future function in Flutter, but I had struggle to find the similar function in swift.

 Escape closure supports @escaping property.
-If you add this property after the name of argument(:), this recieve  'Completion handler' which supports sending async task completion state to other side and sending the return value as well.
+If you add @escaping property after the name of argument(:), escape closure recieves 'Completion handler' which supports sending async task completion state to other side and sending the return value as well.

 If @escaping  property is not exist after argument, then this is Nonescape Closure.
-If you do not clarify @escaping property, Nonescape property is default.
+If you do not add @escaping property, Nonescape property is default.

-Nonescape property don't support completion handler.
+Nonescape property does not support completion handler.

-Because we have used Nonescape closure so far, I will just focus on showing escape closure, and completion handler.
+Because we have used Nonescape closure so far, I just focus on showing escape closure, and completion handler.